 Since activities are the heart of instruction, an activity kit comes with each set of books.
 This is a plastic box with almost everything you'll need for the activities.
 Items missing from the kit are common classroom supplies like scissors, pencils, paper, or bulky, but easy-to-get items like empty soda bottles.
 Each kit actually has enough materials and supplies for three to five students.
 (Remember these were originally designed for classroom use.)

 Reproducible weekly student assessments are in the teacher guidebook for each level along with their answer keys.
-There are no cumulative assessments, so you might want to create those for yourself if you feel the need to test how much student's have retained over a semester or school year.
+There are no cumulative assessments, so you might want to create those for yourself if you feel the need to test how much students have retained over a semester or school year.

 While Christian values underlie the entire series, specific Christian content is compartmentalized into Scripture-based object lessons called "Food for Thought" at the end of each lesson You can use these or not.
-Regarding the topic of Creation, A Reason for Science takes neither a young earth nor old earth position, leaving it to teachers and parents to discuss topics beyond the basic concept of God as Creator.
+Regarding the topic of Creation, A Reason for Science takes neither a young-earth nor an old earth position, leaving it to teachers and parents to discuss topics beyond the basic concept of God as Creator.

 Each level has 36 lessons.
-Because written activities and discussion are so closely linked to the activities, I would recommend once-a-week science lessons that might last an hour or more rather than spreading each lesson over a few days.
+Because written activities and discussions are so closely linked to the activities, I would recommend once-a-week science lessons that might last an hour or more rather than spreading each lesson over a few days.